marshl/Lobster/README.md

-##Lobster - Database File Synchroniser###
+##Lobster

 Lobster a file synchronisation program for Oracle databases, designed to automatically push files into the database when local changes are made.

 ###Installation Guide
-1) Download and extract the latest Lobster release
+1) Download and extract the latest Lobster release, then run Lobster.exe

-2) Run Lobster.exe

-3) Lobster will automatically open the Connection List window.
+2) Lobster will automatically open the Connection List window.
 It is here that all the different databases Lobster can connect to are displayed.
 To connect Lobster to a database, a new database configuration needs to be created.

-4) First a place must be chosen to store the configuration files.
+3) First a place must be chosen to store the configuration files.
 All connection files are stored in a single directory, and cannot be distributed as they contain sensitive information, such as database passwords.
 Click "Change Directory" and a folder selector dialog will be opened.
 Create a new directory in a place of your choosing and select that as your Database Connection folder.

-5) Now create a new Database Connection configuration file by clicking the "New Connection" and fill in the following details of the database on the right hand side.
+4) Now create a new Database Connection configuration file by clicking the "New Connection" and fill in the following details of the database on the right hand side.
 To test the currant settings, click "Test Connection".

 **Name**: The name of the database (this is used for display purposes only).